totuni/esp-studio-examplesII/Utilities/StateDB/README.md

 ## Prerequisites

-This example requires [**Redis database**](https://redis.io/) to be installed and available in SAS ESP environment.
+This example requires [**Redis database**](https://redis.io/) to be installed and available in the SAS ESP environment.
-Here is an example of setup steps for Redis.
+Here is an example setup process for Redis.

 1)	First we will start the test Redis server.
 You can do that using the following command:
 ```bash
 sudo docker run --name test-redis -p 6379:6379 -d redis
 ```
 2)	Next we will start [RedisInsight](https://redis.io/insight/).
-This is a Redis client to browse the data in the Redis server and fire CLI commands for the server.
+This is a Redis client to browse the data in the Redis server and run CLI commands for the server.
 ```bash
 sudo docker run -v /home/espuser/espstatedb_workshop/redisinsight:/db -p 8002:8001 -d redislabs/redisinsight:latest
 ```
 3)	You can point your browser to http://localhost:8002.
 This will open the RedisInsight client.
-Your local Redis instance is already added with the name “localRedis”.
+Your local Redis instance is already added under the name 'localRedis'.
 If you want to add a different Redis instance, you can do so as well.
 4)	You can open the Browser by clicking the “Browser” option on the left side.
 Since nothing has run yet, this should be blank.

 > [!IMPORTANT]